 You also need to generate a new HMAC key when you switch from test to live.

-To start receiving HMAC signed webhooks:
+To start receiving HMAC signed webhooks, if the option is available:

-- Go to Developers > Webhooks.
+- In your Customer Area, go to Developers > Webhooks.

 The HMAC key will now be used to sign webhook events that we send to your server.
-The signature is

-included in the additionalData
+For our Standard webhooks, the signature is included in the additionalData

 {